Schrausser/Uranologion-tables/README.md

 Tables on the *Phenomena of Aratus* (e.g. Aratus & Hyginus, 1569) and the chronology of Maximus (c.f.
 Schissel, 1934) from the transscription and latin translation in the famous *Uranologion* by Denis Pétau or Dionysius Petavius (1630):

-### AD ARATI PHAENOMENA
+### AD ARATI PHÆNOMENA

->"Achillis Tatii Isagoge ad Arati phaenomena, liber falso Eratostheni tribuitur."
+>"Achillis Tatii Isagoge ad Arati phænomena, liber falso Eratostheni tribuitur."
 (Petavius, 1630, index).

 >Achilles Tatius' Introduction to the Phenomena of Aratus.
 The book is *incorrectly* attributed to *Eratosthenes*.

 For the author, *Achilles Tatius* (3rd c.) c.f.
 Oxford Reference (2024).

 >"ERATOSTHENIS, ALIAS HIPPARCHI
 (Pseudepigraphus hic libellus.
-Nam neutrius est), AD ARATI PHAENOMENA.", (Petavius, 1630, p.
+Nam neutrius est), AD ARATI PHÆNOMENA.", (Petavius, 1630, p.
 256).
 >
 >ERATOSTHENES,
 ALIAS HIPPARCH (This book is by *neither* of *them*), ON THE PHENOMENA OF ARATUS.

 >De Zonis.
-PArallelis circulis zonae quinque subjecte sunt : Borealis, quae tota supra terram eminnens est, inhabitabilis, alsiosa, Saturno dicata [...]
-AEstiua, cuius maior pars supra finitorem extollitur.
-Temperata in qua regio nostra sita est ; attributa Ioui [...]
-AEquinoctialis aequalem supra, infráque horizontem obtinens partem ; inhabitabilis est, exusta, Martis propria [...] hic enim tam ipsam, quàm totam sphaeram mediam diuidit [...]
-Hiemalis contra atque aestius maiore sui parte sub horizonte latet ; habitabilis ; temperara ; dicata Veneri [...]
-Australis, quae tota delitescit, inhabitabilis, frigida, ad Mercurium pertinens [...]
-Colliguntur ambitus terrae supra finitorem, scrupula 30 ; stadiorum verò 126000."
+PArallelis circulis zonaæ quinque subjectæ sunt : Borealis, quæ tota supra terram eminnens est, inhabitabilis, alsiosa, Saturno dicata [...] Æstiua, cuius maior pars supra finitorem extollitur.
+Temperata in qua regio nostra sita est ; attributa Ioui [...] Æquinoctialis æqualem supra, infráque horizontem obtinens partem ; inhabitabilis est, exusta, Martis propria [...] hic enim tam ipsam, quàm totam sphæram mediam diuidit [...]
+Hiemalis contra atque æstius maiore sui parte sub horizonte latet ; habitabilis ; temperara ; dicata Veneri [...]
+Australis, quæ tota delitescit, inhabitabilis, frigida, ad Mercurium pertinens [...]
+Colliguntur ambitus terræ supra finitorem, scrupula 30 ; stadiorum verò 126000."
 (Petavius, 1630, p.
 266).

 It should be noted that here the names of the *planets* are assigned to the *zones*.
 For implications of the descriptions of the *arc lengths* $a_l$ in *scruples* $sc$ and *stades* $st$ see `petav_tab01.md`, Walker et al., (2009) and Williams (2024).